Kicking Up the Dust

 Kicking Up the Dust is the sixth studio album by the English band Cast, released on 21 April 2017.
-Produced by Al Groves, it is their first album recorded with bassist Jay Lewis, replacing founding member Pete Wilkinson who left the band in 2014.
+Produced by Al Groves, it is their first and only album recorded with bassist Jay Lewis, replacing founding member Pete Wilkinson who left the band in 2014.
 It also marks the return to recording for drummer Keith O'Neill, who had rejoined with the other members when the band reunited in 2010 but was absent from sessions for previous album Troubled Times due to his work as a tour manager.

 Track listing

 All songs written by John Power.
 Music by Cast.